Historians: Read Asset Metadata

 - It is typically best to use the Intelligence Hub PI Connection Asset Metadata Input that returns attribute configuration per asset.

 - The Asset Metadata Connection Input queries the PI Asset Framework's database and can be a long-duration query if there are many assets returned by the query.
 It may be necessary to index through an asset list to avoid long-duration queries.
-The Query Paging option can be used to accomplish this as described below.
+The Query Paging option can be used to accomplish this as provided in the example below.

-- The starter solution obtained asset attribute metadata from the PI System Asset Framework.
+- The starter solution obtains asset attribute metadata from the PI System Asset Framework.
 The attribute metadata includes the static value for asset attributes that are not associated with PI Points.
-In the starter solution, the values are written to the table for attribute metadata.
+In the starter solution, the values are ignored.
+Alternatively, these values could be obtained written to the destination system to the table containing asset metadata or another table.

 AVEVA PI System Asset Framework (AF): large number of assets